A look at the lottery’s record-breaking year

 “It’s important to note that two new products, Keno, and iLottery, also contributed to our success, although both were launched toward the end of the fiscal year,” Svitko said.

-Here is the revenue by game type:
+Here are sales by game type:

 - Scratch-Offs: $2.8 billion, up 3.6 percent from last year